ENG517/Procedure/kolskid/p-standomix300-make-bread.md

 > ### *About Ingredients…*

 > - **Flour**: For this recipe, bread and all-purpose flour are interchangeable.
 The only difference is that the extra protein in bread flour will produce a slightly chewier loaf.

-> - **Yeast**: Active Dry Yeast is not the same as Instant or Rapid Rise yeast.
+> - **Yeast**: Active Dry Yeast is not the same as Instant or Rapid Rise yeast, and they all behave differently.
 The instructions and time estimates in this recipe are intended for active dry yeast.
 > - **Oil**: Oils with strong flavors, like olive oil, will affect the taste of the final loaf.
 Neutral oils will be undetectable and give the best, classic bread flavor.

 ## Process